 2 – Health and Well-Being: Like most academics, I want my research to make a real-world difference, and I can think of no better way of making a difference than identifying approaches to improve the health and well-being of others.
 In this topic area, I typically study “extreme” influences or outcomes of health and well-being, including ostracism and even COVID-19.

-3 – Personality: I have not always been interested in the study of personality, or, at least, I have not always known that I was interested in the study of individual differences.
+3 – Personality and Individual Differences: I have not always been interested in the study of personality, or, at least, I have not always known that I was interested in the study of individual differences.
 However, after publishing many studies and reviewing my CV, I realized that I often integrate individual differences into my research models, and I have several studies exploring the nature of individual differences.
 Many of these studies involve the measurement of specific individual differences (e.g. individual entrepreneurial orientation), but I have also conducted meta-analyses and systematic literature reviews on specific individual differences.
 These meta-analyses include self-assessed intelligence and honesty-humility.

-4 – Computer-Based Training and Development: In any review of the changing nature of work, developments in technology are almost always cited as a primary determinant of future organizational success.
+4 – Technology-Enhanced Training and Development: In any review of the changing nature of work, developments in technology are almost always cited as a primary determinant of future organizational success.
 Likewise, discussions of future business research trends almost always include the emergence and subsequent study of new technologies.
 For this reason, I have published many studies on computer-based training programs, with a particular focus on head-mounted displays.

 If you have any questions about my research interests, please contact me at MHoward@SouthAlabama.edu.